Why Have an Important Documents Binder

 I use a 5x7 photo sheet protector for our two pictures and update them each time we have a new family picture taken.

-I also keep cash and an extra set of credit cards in this section of my binder.
+I also keep cash, a map and an extra set of credit cards in this section of my binder.

 Step #3: Record Emergency Phone Numbers